Charles E W Bean, Diaries, AWM38 3DRL 606/244/1 - 1916 - 1933 - Part 10

 pretty near silly with shell-shock as well as

-a slight wound in his head.
+a slight wound in the head.
 We all dropped

 when we heard the shell, and Rup took off his